 Do I live in a Conservation Area?

-What does the Council do to maintain and improve the character or appearance of a Conservation Area?
+How does the Council maintain and improve the character or appearance of a Conservation Area?

 Some typical elements of a Conservation Area:

 Hedgerow trees forming the Conservation Area boundary and the protection of trees within it | Modern agricultural building excluded from Conservation Area | Village Green framed by traditional street pattern and grouping of buildings

 These allow closer monitoring of development within Conservation Areas and may restrict some types of development meaning that a planning application might be needed for works in an Article 4 area that would not otherwise need a planning application.
 The areas covered are explained in the Article 4 Directions document.